facial-emotion-recognition-service/.github/profile/README.md

   2.3. `GET` http://localhost:8080/api/v1/report/download/{uid}

 **NOTE:** The UID should be the same across all 3 calls.
 Do the calls in order.
 - The first calls asks to upload an image of an isolated face.
-It return a UID.
+It returns a UID.
 - The second one processes that image and creates a json report using the UID.
 - The third downloads the json report using the UID.